 So you’ve started a book and discover it’s not for you.
 Are you more likely to discard it or finish it?

-If you could read any book again, for the first time, which book would you choose?
+If you could read any book again, for the first time, what book would you choose?

-Was there any particular author/book that inspired you to start writing?
+Was there any particular book that inspired you to start writing?

 Do you have any advice to other writers out there?

 Respect your work enough to invest in it – time, money and tears.
 Build your skills all the time through reading and thinking about your work.
 Study the work of others you admire, steal their magic and make it your own.
 Know that there is no end to this learning and thieving and reinventing, and that success is not seeing your name on the cover of a book.
 Success lives brightest in the completion of each piece of work and in your perseverance against the knowledge that nothing you do will ever be truly finished.
 Success is your white-knuckled and tender-hearted courage to do this thing despite all your reasons not to.
 Don’t count your worth by the measures of others – ever.
 Let love and curiosity drive your ambition, let them take you to places you haven’t dreamed of yet.
 Value those who tell you that your work means something to them – value their criticisms and their every compliment too – because they are your gold.

 And lastly, what are you currently working on?

 I have three stories swirling around in my head right now.
 One is a manuscript that’s almost completely written – a gold-rush story exploring bushranging and racial bigotry during our own Wild West days.
 Another is a whip-cracking yarn about a legendary lady equestrienne acrobat who became a worldwide sensation, and the other is the beautiful true-tale of an equally legendary doctor who changed the lives of thousands of Australian children.
 Each of these stories is competing for my heart, and I will finish them all eventually, but if you or your readers have a preference, Jess, please do tell.
 Help this addled author on her way!